gjmcn/zap/docs/contents-md/reduce.md

 ---

-Except for [`reduce`](#reduce-op) itself, the operators in this section take an iterable and a callback function.
-The callback is applied to each element of the iterable and the returned values are used to compute the result.
+Unless otherwise stated, reduction operators take an iterable and a callback function.
+The callback is applied to each element of the iterable (the callback is passed the element, index and iterable) and the returned values are used to compute the result.
 For some operators, the callback is optional &mdash; if omitted, elements of the iterable are used to compute the result:

 ---